ai4protein/VenusX/README.md

 ## 🚀 Introduction

-**VenusX** is the first large-scale benchmark for fine-grained functional annotation and function-based protein pairing at the residue, fragment, and domain levels, enabling a more detailed understanding of protein functional mechanisms and evaluation of the biological knowledge captured by models.
-VenusX comprises three major task categories spanning six types of annotations, including residue-level binary classification, fragment-level multi-class classification, and unsupervised local structure pairing for identifying critical **active sites**, **binding sites**, **conserved sites**, **motifs**, **domains**, and **epitopes**.
-The benchmark includes over **878,000** samples curated from leading open-source databases such as InterPro, BioLiP, and SAbDab.
-We provide mixed-family and cross-family splits at three sequence identity thresholds (50%, 70%, and 90%).
+**VenusX** is a large-scale benchmark for fine-grained protein functional annotation and pairing at residue, fragment, and domain levels.
+It includes three task categories with six annotation types: residue-level binary classification, fragment-level multi-class classification, and unsupervised local structure pairing for **active sites**, **binding sites**, **conserved sites**, **motifs**, **domains**, and **epitopes**.
+The benchmark contains over **878,000** samples from InterPro, BioLiP, and SAbDab databases, with mixed-family and cross-family splits at 50%, 70%, and 90% sequence identity thresholds.
 <img src="img/framework.png" alt="Logo">

 ## 📑 Results